Syniurge/ShieldControllerWinDriver/README.md

 Commenting those lines made the virtual device show up in the game controller applet of the configuration panel.

-So based on this finding a small lower filter driver under HidUsb was written to modify the descriptor reported to HidUsb in order to tweak that collection, simply changing "Usage Minimum" and "Usage Maximum" (which are the actual lines preventing the detection) to "Usage".
+So based on this finding a small lower filter driver under HidUsb was written to modify the descriptor reported to HidUsb, changing "Usage Minimum" and "Usage Maximum" (which are the actual lines preventing the detection) to "Usage".
 The triggers were still not being detected by DirectInput, so another tweak provided by the filter driver is to change their "HID usage" from Accelerator and Brake axis to Rx and Ry axis.

-Finally to support rumble in any game, old and new (while GeForce Experience only supports Xinput games), emulation of a HID Physical Input Device (PID) was added.
+To support rumble in any game, old and new (while GeForce Experience only supports Xinput games), emulation of a HID Physical Input Device (PID) was added.
 The hack could be replicated for other controllers that don't bother with PID which is a way too complicated standard for basic gamepad rumble.

+Finally, the trackpad input gets tweaked to work like a standard trackpad, and because the HID gamepad client driver doesn't handle volume inc/dec buttons (while Linux picks them up without flinching), a virtual HID consumer control device was added that receives the input from those two buttons.
+Ironically that device was detected as a gamepad (and poor DirectInput has trouble when two different gamepads have the same IDs), so the above output collection was inserted to get rid of DirectInput.

 Making this driver was helped tremendously by `usbhid-dump`, `hidrd-convert`, UsbLyzer, Wireshark, the `gc_n64_usb` firmware source code, and the vague yet helpful instructions that someone who managed to change a USB descriptor gave on the ntdev mailing-list.

-Binaries
+Binaries (Windows 7 and later)
 --------------
  * 64 bits: http://homo-nebulus.fr/shieldcontrollerusbfilter/ShieldControllerDriver_64.zip
  * 32 bits: http://homo-nebulus.fr/shieldcontrollerusbfilter/ShieldControllerDriver_32.zip